 Oscar Grady Public Library’s Digital Media Conversion Lab is getting ready to open to the public on Monday, June 1st!

 The new Digital Lab provides all of the equipment and training necessary to view and digitally preserve photographs, slides and film.
 It is a high-functioning digital space and work room equipped with the necessary digital mechanics to process aging photographic formats such as 35-mm photographic negatives, transparency slides, aging photographs, Super-8 mm Film, hand-held camcorder home videos (VHS-C) and it can up-convert home VHS & DVD formats to HD digital USB files.

 Please read the Digital Media Lab Policy before setting up a time to be trained on the equipment you will be using in the lab.
 You can either stop in the library to arrange a training session or call at (262)-284-6022

-Congratulations to our first graduate of the 1,000 Books Before Kindergarten program, Aiden Mitchell!
-He has enjoyed 1,000 books since joining the program in December and will enjoy many, many more books for years to come!
+Congratulations to our most recent graduate of the 1,000 Books Before Kindergarten program, Payton Grady!
+She has enjoyed 1,000 books since joining the program in July and will enjoy many, many more books for years to come!
 WAY TO GO!